 When you buy something through one of the links on our site, we may earn an affiliate commission.

 So, you’ve decided to start a blog and are wondering which is the best blogging platform to make money from.

-There are many blogging platforms to choose from.
-Some are free, some are paid, and some limit the rights of usage.
+There are many free blogging platforms to choose from.
+Some are paid, and some limit the rights of usage.
 Whether you're a small business or an individual who wants to try out this blogging “thing,” there's a blogging platform that's best suited for you.
 The issue is finding the right one.

 I will review some of the best blogging platforms available and what to look for when choosing one.

 We love and highly recommend WordPress.org.
 It's free, most widely used, and highly customizable.
 And there are tons of great courses to make the most of the platform.

 Our favorite – the one that's been most helpful for our team and readers, is The Authority Site System (TASS).
 It guides you step by step with video walkthroughs on how to start and grow a profitable WordPress site.
 Plus, it teaches you SEO, affiliate marketing, and more!
 Check out our full TASS review here.Get a Special 40% Discount Here